eweitnauer/gm-api/API.md

 To create a canvas, use `new gmath.Canvas(containerHtmlElementOrDomSelector, options)`.
 See the large table on [this page](https://github.com/eweitnauer/gm-api/blob/master/customizing-gm-embedded-as-an-iframe.md) for documentation on the many things you can customize with that `options` parameter.
 The Canvas will be created in the element specified by `containerHtmlElementOrDomSelector`.
 If you create more than one Canvas, you'll need to put each into it's own container element.

+### Preview Mode

+To use preview mode, set `preview_mode` in the canvas constructor options to true.
+This feature can be used in combination with the cmodel.scaling() method and a covering div to create non-interactive thumbnail representations of canvas save files.

 ### Canvas Contructor Options

 <!-- prettier-ignore-start -->